Christmas Memories QAL

 Week 9: Catch-up for any weeks missed

-A Note for Week 3: The assembly diagrams for the quilt shows that all of the hourglass blocks are set in the same way, but if you look at the pictures of the finished quilt, this is a mistake.
+A Note for Week 3: The assembly diagrams for the quilt show that all of the hourglass blocks are set in the same way, but if you look at the pictures of the finished quilt, this is a mistake.
 The design has the star blocks set in diamonds so half of the hourglass blocks need to be rotated.

 If you are using directional fabric like me, this means you will need to draw half of your diagonals upper left to lower right and half of the diagonals lower left to upper right.
 My pencil line didn't show up in the photograph so I added a dotted line to show this.
 I then folded back my fabric along the dotted line before sewing to make sure that all the fabrics would be pointed the same direction before sewing them together.
 If you aren't using directional fabric, you can just sew and rotate without all the extra worry!